MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 You can define entities by adding the `@Container` annotation and specifying properties that are related to the collection, such as the collection name, request units (RUs), time to live, and autocreate collection flag.

+- SpEL Expression and Custom Container Name.
-By default, the collection name is the class name of the user-domain class.
+ - By default, the collection name is the class name of the user-domain class.
 To customize it, add the `@Container(containerName="myCustomCollectionName")` annotation to the domain class.
 The `containerName` field also supports [Spring Expression Language](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) (SpEL) expressions, so you can provide collection names programmatically via configuration properties.
 For example, you can use expressions such as `containerName = "${dynamic.container.name}"` and `containerName = "#{@someBean.getContainerName()}"`.
+ - In order for SpEL expressions to work properly, you need to add `@DependsOn("expressionResolver")` on top of Spring Configuration / Application class.

 You can map a field in a domain class to the `id` field of an Azure Cosmos DB document in either of two ways: